ALL creations of God were created with purpose:

 - Tallest Recorded Tree: A Eucalyptus, 500-plus feet, recorded in 1872 in Australia.

 - Oldest Living Trees: Methuselah (Bristlecone Pine), estimated 4,650 years old, California’s White Mountains.
-This tree was alive in *2832 BC!
-Wikipedia sources the age of this tree at 4,849 years old— as of 2018.
-Methuselah (the man) was the oldest man recorded in the Bible–he died at age 969.
-If the estimated age of this tree is accurate, it was on earth before and after the Great Flood…and during the life of Adam’s great-grandson, Cainan!
+This tree was alive in *2832 BC.
+Wikipedia sources the age of this tree at 4,851 years old—as of 2020.
+Methuselah was the oldest man recorded in the Bible—he died at age 969.
+If the estimated age of this tree is accurate, it was on earth before the Great Flood…and during the life of Adam’s great-grandson, Cainan.
 See the timeline below.

 - An older bristlecone specimen, WPN-114, aka Prometheus, was more than 4,844 (some say 5,100+) years old when cut down in 1964, with an estimated germination date of 2880 BC.